-The --incremental option is not needed when restoring an incremental backup.
+For MySQL Enterprise Backup 8.0.21 and later: The --incremental option is no longer needed when restoring an incremental backup.

 There are different ways to use incremental backups to restore a database server under different scenarios.
 The preferred method is to first restore the full backup and make it up-to-date to the time at which the full backup was performed using the copy-back-and-apply-log command (see Example 5.1, "Restoring a Database Server" on how to do it), then use copy-back-and-apply-log again to restore the incremental backup image on top of the full backup that was just restored: